Accessibility statement for cleveland.pcc.police.uk

 PDF documents after 23 September 2018

 Some of our content across the site is in PDF format where a durable format is needed.
 We will be reviewing all PDF documents that are essential for our services and converting these to accessible pages.

-However, we have examined documents published after 23 September 2018 and we’ve assessed the cost of fixing these documents.
+However, we have examined documents published before 23 September 2018 and we’ve assessed the cost of fixing these documents.
 We believe that doing so would be a disproportionate burden within the meaning of the accessibility regulations.

 Content that’s not within the scope of the accessibility regulations